McCambley/JavaScript30/custom-video-player/README.md

 - I'd also like to add a few radio buttons in order to allow for users to change which video they're viewing.
 I can't chose which video of my dog to display and I'd like to be able to see all of them.
 Learning in order to enable my indecision.
 Amazing.

-- Change volume with up and down arrows

 - Adjust shadow progress bar on mousemove so that you may see where you'll fast forward to

 ### [View the project live here!](https://mccambley.github.io/JSPlayground/custom-video-player/)